 After running the program, a new user frame (5) will be created that will be used both for calibration and picking.

-The calibration program requires five points to be defined.
-For more information on how to define these points, see the article on Multi poses calibration.
+The calibration program requires ten poses to be defined.
+For more information on how to define these poses, see the article on Multi poses calibration.

 Before running the calibration program, you can optionally activate the Calibration page in the Pickit web interface, which provides feedback on calibration plate visibility and progress of the calibration process (more).

 To run the program either do Play + Start, Interlock + FWD or Interlock + Test.